• Skip to main content

 Get Smart: Environmental Education

-Research shows that students engaged in environmental education see academic benefits.
-River Rangers gain confidence and become more comfortable being outside, including mental health benefits.
+Research shows that students engaged in environmental education see academic benefits, gain confidence, comfort being outside, and mental health benefits.
 Summer River Rangers at SPREE Camp participate in weekly environmental education workshops to increase proficiency and awareness.
 Throughout these workshops, River Rangers build a professional environmental education portfolio to showcase all they have learned.
 Most importantly, River Rangers gain first hand experience as environmental educators teaching elementary students at camp and on field trips.

 Build Career Skills